emera86/SASmanual-MkDocs/SASmanual/docs/essentials/formatting.md

 * The `FMTSEARCH` system option controls the order in which format catalogs are searched until the desired member is found.
 * The `WORK.FORMATS` catalog is always searched first, unless it appears in the `FMTSEARCH` list.

+!!! tip "Format maximum length"
+    The maximum lenght of a custom format is defined by the length of its longer label.
+    If you need to increase it you can create a larger dummy element in the format or change the format attributes (see the example on how to modify a custom format).

 ###  Creating a Format from a SAS Dataset

 ```